The Sensual World: Overview

 Bush drew inspiration for the title track from the modernist novel Ulysses by James Joyce.
 Bush realised that Molly Bloom's soliloquy, the closing passage of the novel, fitted the music she had created.
 When the Joyce estate refused to release the text, Bush wrote original lyrics that echo the original passage, as Molly steps from the pages of the book and revels in the real world.
 She also alluded to "Jerusalem" by William Blake in a reference to the song's gestation ("And my arrows of desire rewrite the speech").
 The song includes Irish instrumentation (uilleann pipes, fiddle, whistle) under a breathy rendering of the orgasmic 'Yes' of the original text.

 The songs "Deeper Understanding", "Never Be Mine", and "Rocket's Tail" all feature backing vocals by the Bulgarian vocal ensemble Trio Bulgarka.
 "Heads We're Dancing" includes a characteristic Mick Karn fretless bassline.
 The song "This Woman's Work" from the romantic comedy film She's Having a Baby (1988) was re-recorded and re-edited for this album.
 On 27 November 2005 it was featured in the British TV drama Walk Away and I Stumble starring Tamzin Outhwaite.
 Due to that broadcast, the song reached No. 3 on the UK Singles Downloads Chart in late 2005.
 This song has also been used in a long-running UK television advert for the National Society for the Prevention of Cruelty to Children, broadcast between 2005 and 2008, and in the Extras Christmas Special in 2007.
 A version of the song was recorded by R&B artist Maxwell in 1997 for his MTV Unplugged EP.

+This also marks the final studio album to feature Bush's longtime guitarist Alan Murphy before his death three days after the album's release, though he would appear posthumously on Bush's cover of "Rocket Man" for an Elton John tribute album.